aneldev/dyna-guid/README.md

 The difference is that dyna guid is
 - hard to generate the same on the same millisecond per timezone _and_
-- impossible to generate the same even on next millisecond
+- impossible to generate the same on next millisecond

 # Usage